 Lunar New Year is associated with new beginnings and fresh starts.
-Coupled with the hardworking and methodical nature of the Ox, here are 3 reasons why you should be looking for a job right now:
+Coupled with the bravery of the Tiger, here are 3 reasons why you should be looking for a job right now:

 1. Your Post-Vacation Resolutions

 Red packets have been handed out, the yushengs are cleaned up, and people are back at their (work-from-home) desks.
 Although hiring is a year-long process, most job searches start right after a vacation.
 Candidates have taken the time to truly reflect on what they value in their career, their achievements in the past year, and more importantly, where they want to be by the end of this year.

 It might be tempting to set out a resolution and leave it at that, but studies have found that you’re more likely to actually achieve your goal by following the SMART method: making sure your resolutions are specific, measurable, attainable, realistic and time-specific.
 This model is often used to generate efficiency in organisations, but it also transforms abstract goals into more concrete action plans (like finding your purpose).

 2. The Hiring Surge from February to May